 How to Get The Best Out of Your Retail Business with Richard Hammond

 Ever wondered why does a customer choose one retailer instead of other?
-In this week's episode, Simon chats with Richard Hammond, founder & CEO of UnCrowd, who has devised a solution that helps retailers get the best business by answering this particular question.
+In this week's episode, Simon chats with Richard Hammond, founder & CEO of UnCrowd, who has devised a solution that helps retailers get the best business by answering this partic

 Show Notes